 The 2026 Florida flag football season is just 11 days away, and South Florida brings an incredible 148 teams into the new season—nearly a third of the state’s entire flag football landscape.
 From Miami-Dade to Palm Beach County, the region is loaded with talent across all four classifications plus independents, including defending Class 1A state champion Miami Edison, defending Class 3A state champion Seminole Ridge, and perennial contenders across all classifications.

 South Florida’s sheer depth makes it one of the most challenging regions in the state, with championship-caliber programs stacked throughout the rankings.
 Seminole Ridge leads the way, but the region features elite programs in every classification.
-Class 4A brings Wellington, Western, Miami Palmetto, and Stoneman Douglas into the mix.
+Class 4A brings Wellington, Western, and Miami Palmetto into the top tier.
 Class 3A boasts Seminole Ridge, Homestead, and St. Thomas Aquinas.
 Class 2A is led by Dr. Joaquin Garcia, while defending Class 1A champion Miami Edison returns with championship expectations.

 South Florida Region covers Broward, Miami-Dade, Monroe & Palm Beach counties